Skip to Content

 Navigating an employment or labor dispute in Boston starts with understanding your rights under both state and federal law.
 Most disputes begin with the affected employee raising concerns internally, such as through an HR department or by notifying a supervisor.
 When resolution is not achieved at the workplace level, many employees consult with a labor dispute attorney to explore next steps.
 In Massachusetts, you may have the option to file complaints with the Massachusetts Commission Against Discrimination (MCAD) or the Office of the Attorney General's Fair Labor Division, depending on the nature of your claim.

 An initial consultation helps clarify the facts, the applicable laws, and which legal avenues make sense for your situation.
 During this stage, your attorney will often review documents like pay stubs, contracts, performance reviews, and workplace communications to create a strategy.
 Massachusetts law sets strict time limits—statutes of limitations—for initiating discrimination and wage claims.
-Most actions must start within 300 days of the alleged discrimination or within three years for wage disputes.
-Acting promptly ensures you preserve all available legal rights.
+For example, many discrimination matters must be filed with MCAD within 300 days of the alleged conduct, and wage claims often must be brought within three years, so speaking with counsel promptly can help you understand how these deadlines apply in your situation.

 If you pursue a formal claim, you may enter mediation, conciliation, or, in certain cases, a hearing before an MCAD officer or state court.
 Boston’s local legal community includes resources and mediation panels that work to resolve cases before litigation becomes necessary.
 Since Massachusetts courts and administrative agencies expect both parties to present clear evidence and follow proper procedures, guidance from attorneys familiar with the Boston employment law landscape can help you avoid costly mistakes and delays.
 Throughout the process, ongoing communication about changes to your case or shifting timeframes prepares you for each step.